 I recently discussed this topic with linguists and parents who are raising their children bilingually and I noticed that people generally tend to jump onto general conclusions way too quickly.

-Parents who send their children to an international school where lessons are held in another language often struggle when it comes to doing homeworks.
+Parents who send their children to a local school or an international school where lessons are held in another language often struggle when it comes to doing homework.

 The question I often hear from parents and that induces me to write this post is: “Do I need to do homework with my child in his/her mothertongue or is it enough if she/he does the homework in the school language?”

-There is not an overall answer, because there are differenct appraisal factors to consider.
+There is not an overall answer, because there are different appraisal factors to consider.

-First of all, if using the mother language helps to understand the topic of the homework, it would surely be important to switch to it.
+First of all, if using the mother language (or home language) helps to understand the topic of the homework, it would surely be important to switch to it.

-Especially with literacy homework it is very helpful to discuss the topic of a text or book in the first language so that the child really gets the meaning of the text in the school language.
+Especially if we want to foster literacy it is important to discuss the topic of a text or book in the home language so that the child really gets the meaning of the text in the school language.

 Parents often assume that their children fully understand a text because they are able to “perfectly” read it phonetically.
-We can’t be ” perfectly bilingual” after 2 weeks or a few months at school.
+But do they really understand the meaning of all the words?

-Fact is that children first of all learn the phonetics.
-They simply repeat the soundchains.
+At the beginning, many parents think that their children are “fluent in a few weeks”, but fact is that children first of all learn the phonetics.
+They simply repeat the sound chains.
 So, for example, they would be able to say “Good morning”, “Thank you”, “May I have… please” very quickly.
 But only when they use a broader spectrum of sentences with similar words they will be able to understand that for example, “good” can be combined with “morning” , “evening”, “job”, “girl”, “boy” etc. Very slowly they will divide those sound chains into actual words and morphemes.

 It takes children from 5 to 9/10 years to catch up on monolingual peers language-wise.